 - By the end of my trip I had several full sized liquids and other items I bought while in NYC that would not fit inside my carry on or tote.
 I shipped them back home via FedEx.
 Quick note on pricing – make sure you double check price quotes online.
 I shipped everything home for a little over $40, box weight was about 20 pounds.
 A little over a week later I received an invoice from FedEx stating I owed an additional $120.
 I called them to ask about it and was informed that prices are just estimates in the store and additional charges may occur for residential deliveries, weekday deliveries, declared value and size etc. They said the best way to get an accurate quote is to use the calculator online or to call them directly.
 They were very nice and professional on the phone, this obviously was my first time shipping something this large from FedEx and I told them I was just a bit surprised there was such a huge difference from the estimate to the actual cost.
 They waived the extra $100 without me complaining or asking, which I thought was really nice of them and something they did not have to do at all.
 If you are a newbie shipper like me – just be aware of the shipping estimates if you ship large boxes or items home.
 If in doubt just ask about any potential added charges that may be incurred.

 I hope you enjoyed this packing post and review of the Away Carry Ons.
-Right now the only place to buy is direct from their website and you can save $20 off your first order by using this referral link.
+Right now the only place to buy is direct from their website.
+You can use this referral link to save $20 off your first suitcase order.
 Both my husband and I were really impressed with it.
 It’s practical, priced right, works just the way you want a carry on to work and sturdy.
 The little touches and features make a huge difference.
 I was impressed with how much I was able to fit.
 I am planning to buy one for my brother and brother in law soon as they are both in need of good travel gear.

 Do you have any tips or things you do for packing in carry-ons?
 Or are you the type that always checks luggage?